PayU/envboss/README.md

 `validationFunction` - will help you validate the values.

 `validValues`- lets you describe what values are valid.

 `wrappingFunction` - converts the envparam value to the given value.
+By default, if `default` value is provided, `process.env[<ENV_PARAM_NAME>]` value will be converted to the type default's value type

 ```javascript